 "One of my favorite campus traditions is painting The Rock.
 I've guarded and painted The Rock twice and both times have been super fun.
 It's a really fun way to bond with other people in your organization and seeing the design you painted is really cool too.
-It's something I recommend that everyone does at least once." -Janea, Medill '22
+It's something I recommend that everyone does at least once."
+Janea, Medill School of Journalism